 In this section, we discuss the feasibility of detecting transmitters that are static and located within close proximity.
 We continue the discussion by giving out the advantages of operating in the signal space in comparison to the location space.
-We finally conclude this section by discussing the impact of missing samples on co-mobility detection.
+We finally conclude this section by discussing the impact of missing samples on comobility detection.

-6.1 Feasibility of Detecting Co-Location
+6.1 Feasibility of Detecting Colocation

-The co-movement detection results described so far raise the question whether the DECODE technique can also be used to detect stationary co-located transmitters.
+The comovement detection results described so far raise the question whether the DECODE technique can also be used to detect stationary colocated transmitters.
 Ostensibly, an environment with high surrounding mobility could lead to similarly high signal variance even though the transmitters and receivers are stationary, because the moving objects can temporarily block transmission paths, which changes shadow and multipath fading patterns.

-To investigate whether human mobility in a cubicle office environment is sufficient to also allow detection of co-located stationary transmitters, we performed an experiment where a pair of mote transmitters were attached to the main doorway within the WINLAB office, which is an area with frequent human traffic (it is located next to a printer and water cooler providing additional traffic).
+To investigate whether human mobility in a cubicle office environment is sufficient to also allow detection of colocated stationary transmitters, we performed an experiment where a pair of mote transmitters were attached to the main doorway within the WINLAB office, which is an area with frequent human traffic (it is located next to a printer and water cooler providing additional traffic).

-Table 2 shows the correlation co-efficients obtained for the stationary transmitter pairs by each of the receivers over a 2000 seconds interval (the transmitters actually moved when the door was opened, but this occurred only twice in this period).
-Note that all correlation coefficients are far below the 0.6, our correlation threshold for co-movement detection.
+Table 2 shows the correlation coefficients obtained for the stationary transmitter pairs by each of the receivers over a 2,000-second interval (the transmitters actually moved when the door was opened, but this occurred only twice in this period).
+Note that all correlation coefficients are far below the 0.6, our correlation threshold for comovement detection.
 Note also that some of the receivers show correlation coefficient values near zero, which suggests that reducing the detection threshold would not be very effective.
-Thus, these results show that in a typical office environment, surrounding mobility is unlikely to induce sufficient correlated fading to allow use of the DECODE technique for detecting co-located transmitters (even with the extended 2000s measurement period, compared to the 130s period that was sufficient for co-movement detection as shown previously).
+Thus, these results show that in a typical office environment, surrounding mobility is unlikely to induce sufficient correlated fading to allow use of the DECODE technique for detecting colocated transmitters (even with the extended 2,000-second measurement period, compared to the 130-second period that was sufficient for comovement detection as shown previously).

-6.2 RSSI-Based vs. Location-Based Detection
+6.2 RSSI-Based versus Location-Based Detection

 While accuracy of DECODE in both signal and locationspace is similar, applying DECODE in signal-space provides several advantages, particularly if location information is not needed for other applications.
-However, there are challenges to be addressed before one could assume localization systems are sufficient for the purposes of co-location detection:
+However, there are challenges to be addressed before one could assume localization systems are sufficient for the purposes of colocation detection:

-- Generality: Most localization systems use the already computed training set to determine the location associated with any fingerprint.
+• Generality: Most localization systems use the already computed training set to determine the location associated with any fingerprint.
 However, this approach requires the TX power settings during the training and the testing phase to be same in order to estimate the correct location.
-With a wide variety of wireless devices in the environment, this requirement makes localization technique highly sensitive and error prone, while RSS-based co-movement detection is more agnostic to these issues.
-Also, different radio technologies may need different localization systems with different accuracy limits, making co-location detection for radios belonging to different technologies non-trivial using these systems, while we showed that the RSS-based technique can be used across wireless technologies. - Localization Overheads: Calculating absolute location of a device takes time and requires signal information from multiple points of contact (e.g., three reference points for trilateration), which may not be available at all times. - Infrastructure Costs: Investing in the localization infrastructure, including the equipment costs as well as maintaining signal maps, beacon or landmark (receiver) positions etc., might be costly.
-The RSS-based co-movement detection techniques only requires a single receiver, in comparison.
+With a wide variety of wireless devices in the environment, this requirement makes localization technique highly sensitive and error prone, while RSS-based comovement detection is more agnostic to these issues.
+Also, different radio technologies may need different

+TABLE 2 Correlation Coefficient for the Time Interval $\rm t=3{,}100$ seconds to $\rm t=5{,}100$ seconds localization systems with different accuracy limits, making colocation detection for radios belonging to different technologies nontrivial using these systems, while we showed that the RSS-based technique can be used across wireless technologies.